andrew/ultimate-awesome/README.md

 - [awesome-quant](https://github.com/wilsonfreitas/awesome-quant) - A curated list of insanely awesome libraries, packages and resources for Quants (Quantitative Finance).
 - [Awesome-pytorch-list](https://github.com/bharathgs/Awesome-pytorch-list) - A comprehensive list of pytorch related content on GitHub,such as different models,implementations,helper libraries,tutorials etc.
 - [awesome-flask](https://github.com/humiaozuzu/awesome-flask) - A curated list of awesome Flask resources and plugins.
+- [awesome-flask	](https://github.com/humiaozuzu/awesome-flask	) - A curated list of awesome Flask resources and plugins.
 - [awesome-django](https://github.com/wsvincent/awesome-django) - A curated list of awesome things related to Django.
 - [awesome-chinese-nlp](https://github.com/crownpku/awesome-chinese-nlp) - A curated list of resources for Chinese NLP 中文自然语言处理相关资料.
 - [awesome-fastapi](https://github.com/mjhea0/awesome-fastapi) - A curated list of awesome things related to FastAPI.